7.9. String

 hello world

-7.8.3.
+7.9.3.
 Operations

 As character arrays, strings have all of the same operations defined on them as

-the other array data types, Remember that because a String
+the other array data types.

-and array of
+and array of character

-are fundamentally the same, the concatenation operation may be
+the same, the concatenation operation may be used to concatenate values of the

-As well, a scalar character
+As well, a scalar character may be concatenated onto a string in the same way

-Note that because a String
+Note that because a string

-is a type of Vector
+is a type of vector

-, concatenation may
+, concatenation may also

-also be accomplished with concat
+be accomplished with concat

 and push